 Impact on Immigration and International Students

-This new LMIA rule will be beneficial for Canadian citizens plus there will be some other impacts such as:
+This new LMIA rule will be beneficial for Canadian Citizens and PRs plus there will be some other impacts such as:

-Employers now have to prove that they considered a Canadian for the role via the job bank first which will make hiring of foreign national hard.
+Employers now have to prove that they considered a Canadian and permanent resident for the role via the job bank first which will make hiring of foreign work hard.

 Temporary Foreign Worker Program (TFWP) Tighter Controls

-Canada wants to reduce the reliance on temporary foreign workers to reduce the burden on Canadian housing and ease the current high inflation.
+Canada wants to reduce the reliance on temporary foreign workers to reduce the burden on Canadian housing and ease the high inflation rate.

 Some International Graduates May Face More Competition